UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-10-team29-robotvisionnav.md

 Our navigation strategy combines simulator-provided shortest-path planning with heuristic exploration and closed-loop perception.
 This allows the agent to actively reposition itself when initial detections are ambiguous or incomplete, demonstrating the importance of embodied interaction for reliable visual understanding.
 When the target object is not present, the system terminates gracefully rather than searching indefinitely, ensuring practical behavior in failure cases.

 Overall, this project demonstrates how foundation models like CLIP and SAM can be effectively integrated into an embodied AI pipeline to enable flexible, generalizable robot navigation driven by natural language commands.
-Future work could explore tighter integration between perception and control, multi-step language instructions, memory-based exploration, or learning-based navigation policies that further exploit the rich semantic and spatial representations provided by these models.
+Future work could address current failures and explore tighter integration between perception and control, multi-step language instructions, memory-based exploration, or learning-based navigation policies that further exploit the rich semantic and spatial representations provided by these models.

 ---